 There are a number of other books on this topic.
 Two I recommend are Introductory Econometrics by Wooldridge or Essentials of Econometrics by Gujarati.
 Grading Policy:

-Your grade will be based on the best 3 of 4 problem sets (total of 20 percent), attendance and participation in class (5 percent), attendance and participation in the laboratory sections (5 percent), one in-class midterm (30 percent), a final exam (40 percent).
+Your grade will be based on the best 4 of 5 problem sets (total of 20 percent), attendance and participation in class (5 percent), attendance and participation in the laboratory sections (5 percent), two midterms (20 percent each), and a final exam (30 percent).
 The final will be cumulative, but more heavily weighted toward the second half of the class.
 Evidence of improvement over the semester may help your grade.
+To get credit for an exam, you must wait until a TA or I check your name off the official class list.
+You must bring a valid UCI picture ID to each exam and to each lecture (there will likely be spot checks to be sure that students are only using the IClickers assigned to them).
 The grades will be decided based on both the distribution of scores in the class and my assessment of how well the class understands the material.
 I will assign reading (either in the textbook or of other material) before some classes, and may also assign extra credit quizzes which can be easily completed if you do the assigned reading.
 I also like to do example problems in class myself and have students do them.
 Students who come up to solve problems on the board will get extra credit.
+Health Policy Please do not come to lectures, sections, or exams when you are sick with anything contagious; particularly if you have a fever, persistent cough, or other flu symptoms!
+Exposing classmates and instructors to infectious diseases harms them and helps spread epidemics.
+Any student clearly violating this policy will lose all lecture participation points for this course.
+Students who cannot attend lectures or sections should contact the instructor by email within 48 hours to avoid losing participation credit for the missed lectures or sections.
+Public Health authorities strongly recommend that you should get flu shots (both seasonal and H1N1) as soon as they are available.
 Exams:

-There will be one in-class midterm on Thursday February 5.
-The final will be during the University's assigned finals period on Tuesday March 17, from 4 pm to 6 pm.
+There will be two in-class midterms on Friday January 29 and Friday February 26.
+The final will be during the University's assigned finals period on Monday March 15, from 10:30 am to 12:30 pm.
 The final will be cumulative, but with more emphasis on the material in the second half of the course.
-If you know you have a conflict with the final exam, you should not sign up for this class.
+If you know you have a conflict with the final exam (or midterms), you should not sign up for this class.
 Exam Policy:

-There will be no rescheduling of exams.
-If you are unable to attend the in-class midterm or final exam, you must provide a legitimate excuse, such as a note from your doctor.
-Any doctor's note must include a privacy waiver form allowing the School of Social Sciences to call the doctor's office to verify the authenticity of the note.
+There will be no rescheduling of any exams.
+If you are unable to attend the in-class midterms or final exam, you must provide a legitimate excuse, such as a note from your doctor.
+Any doctor's note or other legitimate excuse must include a privacy waiver form allowing the School of Social Sciences to call the doctor's office to verify the authenticity of the note.
 There will be no makeup exams.
-If you have a valid excuse for missing the midterm, all of the exam part of your grade will be determined by the final exam.
+If you have a valid excuse for missing the midterms, all of the exam part of your grade will be determined by the final exam and other midterm.
 Required Discussion Sections: